ismet55555/AWS_Solutions_Architect_Notes/README.md

         - **FIFO** - First in, first out.
 Ordered.
     - Maximum retention queue period of 1 minute to 14 days
     - Cannot set queue priority level
-    - If queue is not deleted by consumer, message can be processed by another consumer
+    - If queue is not deleted by consumer, message can be processed by another consumer/processor
     - **Visibility timeout**
       - Determines how long a message stays *invisible* to other applications during processing
       - Default: 30 seconds - Maximum: 12 hours